stepan-lagunovsky/stepan-lagunovsky/README.md

     </a>
   </td>
   <td style="border-color: transparent;">
-    Go to about page in light mode
+    Go to About page in light mode
   </td>
 </tr>